Deepanshu907/nodejs/README.md

 put request is for putting the data into the server.<br>
 patch request is for updating the changes in the data.<br>
 delete request is for deleting the data in the database.<br>
+express framewok are used to maintain the structure of backend so that maintainablity and readbility of code maintains.so that why we use  express backend framework. <br>